ericlesaquiles/joy-and-buffers-overflowing/README.md

     * -g will add debugging hooks to the compiled program so that gdb can easily read it later

-    * -o specifies the output program name as authentication
+    * -o specifies the output program name as authorization

     * -fno-stack-protector disables the creation of [stack canaries](https://en.wikipedia.org/wiki/Stack_buffer_overflow#Stack_canaries)